 From October 30th – November 20th, 2020 the Cultural Research Network (CRN) is inviting nominations to form its 2021 Steering Committee.
 About the Cultural Research Network We are an open resource-sharing community of practice for anyone involved in culture-related research.
 Our network emphasizes the practice and process of current research, and the opportunities to inform that active work among peers, academics, and… Read more →

 Tue 24 November 2020, 4pm EDT: Toronto/New YorkWed 25 November 2020.
-8am AEST: Sydney / 10am Auckland Description: This event will investigate how equitable evaluation and systems evaluation, together, might provide a new approach to assess the impacts of an expanded role for the arts and creative placemaking in systemic, social change.
-What are the areas of productive overlap between these… Read more →
+8am AEST: Sydney / 10am Auckland Description: This event investigated how equitable evaluation and systems evaluation, together, might provide a new approach to assess the impacts of an expanded role for the arts and creative placemaking in systemic, social change.
+What are the areas of productive overlap between these two… Read more →

 Decolonizing Evaluation: An in-depth look into equitable evaluation work with First Nations communities

 This virtual study group (VSG) focused on efforts related to decolonizing evaluation.
 Tue 27 October 2020, 6pm EDT: Toronto/New YorkWed 28 October 2020.
 9am AEST: Sydney / 11am Auckland Description: What has been written on First Nations methods of evaluation?
 What are the case studies or projects where decolonization of evaluation has been developed and tried?
 Is decolonization of evaluation even… Read more →

 1. Steven Hadley and Clive Gray.
 Cultural Trends 26:2.
 “Hyperinstrumentalism and Cultural Policy: Means to an End or an End to Meaning?”
 2017.
 United Kingdom.

 This paper investigates the implications for cultural policy of the logic of the instrumental view of culture taken to its conclusion.